Search

 Thank you for your message.
 I will be in touch with you shortly.

 You come to the East Cape for the ocean.
-Maybe it is empty morning peelers, maybe it is the shimmering flat sea and whales in winter.
+Maybe it's empty morning peelers, maybe it is the shimmering flat sea and whales in winter.
 You also want space, quiet and a simple routine that starts with salt on your skin.
 If Vinorama has your attention, this guide shows you what day‑to‑day life looks like, how to access essentials, and what to know before you buy.
 Let’s dive in.

 Where Vinorama fits on the East Cape

-Vinorama sits on the Sea of Cortez side of Baja California Sur, along the East Cape coastline east of San José del Cabo.
+Vinorama sits on the Sea of Cortez side of Baja California Sur, along the East Cape coastline northeast of San José del Cabo.
 It is more remote and quieter than the busy Los Cabos Tourist Corridor.
 Think low density, big views and a coastline that still feels wild.

 Getting there and getting around